 API (American Petroleum Institute) threads are standardized and widely used in the industry.
 They are designed for compatibility and ease of use across various applications.

-• API Regular (API-R): Standard thread connections used for most oil tubing applications.
+API Regular (API-R): Most oil tubing applications use standard thread connections.
 They are designed for general use and provide reliable performance.

-• API NC (Non-Casing): Also known as API “NC” threads, these are commonly used for drill pipe and tubing connections.
-They are known for their strength and durability.
+API NC (Non-Casing): They are known for their strength and durability.

-• API EU/IU/NU/IEU (External-Upsetting/Internal-Upsetting/Non-Upsetting/Internal & External Upsetting): Designed for heavy-duty applications where additional strength and durability are required.
+API EU/IU/NU/IEU (External-Upsetting/Internal-Upsetting/Non-Upsetting/Internal & External Upsetting): Designed for heavy-duty applications requiring additional strength and durability.

 2. Premium Threads